byu-cpe/ecen520_student/resources/assignment_mechanics.md

 ## ECEN 520 Student Template Code

-The [ECEN 520 student repository](https://github.com/byu-cpe/ecen520_student) is a repository that contains all the template code you need to complete the assignemnts for this class.
+The [ECEN 520 student repository](https://github.com/byu-cpe/ecen520_student) is a repository that contains all the template code you need to complete the assignments for this class.
 You will need to populate your classroom repository with this repository to get started on your assignments.
-The following commands will clone the student repository and push it to your classroom repository (make sure to change your github username):
+The following commands will clone the student repository and push it to your classroom repository (make sure to change your GitHub username):

 ```
 git clone --bare git@github.com:byu-cpe/ecen520_student.git
 cd ecen520_student.git/